azmigueldario/SFU_notebook/2022_CIDGOH_tutorials.md

     - Added additional explanations to terms and references to external URLs
     - Printed tree structure of directories after every major step
     - Verified how the commands were running

+## 20230502 - Final clean up of tutorials

+- Finished review of all tutorials, including updated to blurbs and additional references for further reading.
+- Uploaded everything to `shared_notebooks` (`/share/jupyterNote`)  directory in **Seagull**
+- Once everything is deployed, I will request feedback